The List

 Gubsmacked Takeover: A Paisley Flyting

-Guaranteed to be a highlight of this year’s festival, we’re thrilled to welcome Gubsmacked, Scotland's funniest poetry night, to Paisley Book Festival for a speical one-off event.
-Presented by three iconic Scottish poets - Leyla Josephine, Iona Lee and Colin Bramwell - Flyte Nyte is a no holds barred poetry punch-up, reimagining the courtly medieval Scottish tradition of Flyting: a poetry rap battle in all but name.
-Come and see six of Scotland's most exciting poets throw serious shade.
-Line up to be confirmed.
+Guaranteed to be a highlight of this year’s festival, we’re thrilled to welcome Gubsmacked, Scotland’s funniest poetry night, to Paisley Book Festival for a special one-off event.
+Presented by three iconic Scottish poets – Leyla Josephine, Iona Lee and Colin Bramwell – Flyte Nyte is a no holds barred poetry punch-up, reimagining the courtly medieval Scottish tradition of Flyting: a poetry rap battle in all but name.
+Come and see Taylor Dyson, Molly Maclachlan, Kevin Gilday, Nasim Rebecca Asl, Medha Singh and David Ross Linklater some of Scotland’s most exciting poets, throw serious shade.

 Hear My Words: A Vernacular Revival